devMatheusOliv/PortfolioMat/README.md

 3. Add the component to your main React component: `<Analytics />`

 For non-React projects, the script is added via `/_vercel/insights/script.js`.

+## ⚡ Performance Monitoring

+This portfolio uses Vercel Speed Insights to monitor the performance and user experience of the website in real-time:

+- Tracks Core Web Vitals metrics (LCP, FID, CLS, TTFB)
+- Identifies performance bottlenecks
+- Provides real user metrics (RUM) data
+- Helps optimize loading and interaction times
+- Visualizes performance trends over time

+To implement Vercel Speed Insights in your own project:

+1. Install the package: `npm install @vercel/speed-insights`
+2. For Next.js projects: `import { SpeedInsights } from '@vercel/speed-insights/next'`
+3. For React projects: `import { SpeedInsights } from '@vercel/speed-insights/react'`
+4. Add the component to your main component: `<SpeedInsights />`

+For non-React projects, the script is added via `/_vercel/speed-insights/script.js`.

 ## 📞 Contact